Malaysia Airlines Flight 17: Passengers and crew

 The incident is the deadliest airliner shoot-down incident to date.
 All 283 passengers and 15 crew died.
 By 19 July, the airline had determined the nationalities of all 298 passengers and crew.

 The crew were all Malaysian, while over two-thirds (68%) of the passengers were Dutch.
 Most of the other passengers were Malaysians and Australians; the remainder were citizens of seven other countries.
 At least twenty family groups were on the aircraft, and eighty passengers were under the age of 18.

 Among the passengers were delegates en route to the 20th International AIDS Conference in Melbourne, including Joep Lange, a former president of the International AIDS Society, which organised the conference.
 Many initial reports had erroneously indicated that around 100 delegates to the conference were aboard, but this was later revised to six.
 Also on board were Dutch Senator Willem Witteveen, Australian author Liam Davison, and Malaysian actress Shuba Jay.

 The flight crew were captains Wan Amran Wan Hussin (49) and Eugene Choo Jin Leong (44), and first officers Ahmad Hakimi Hanapi (29) and Muhamad Firdaus Abdul Rahim (26).
 Captain Wan had a total of 13,239 flight hours, including 7,989 in Boeing 777s.
 Captain Choo had a total of 12,385 flight hours, including 7,303 in Boeing 777s.
 First Officer Ahmad had a total of 3,190 flight hours, including 227 in Boeing 777s.
 First Officer Muhamad Firdaus had a total of 4,058 flight hours, including 296 in Boeing 777s.
-(Note: The family name is Choo, as the Chinese name is Choo Jin Leong (朱仁隆 (Zhū Rénlóng)).
+(Note: The family name is Choo, as the Chinese name is Choo Jin Leong (朱仁隆 (Zhū Rénlóng, Chu Jîn-liông)).
 He should be referred to by his family name, Choo.
 Ethnic Malays, such as the other three pilots, do not have family names, and so they are referred to by their given names.)